johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 ![title image reading "Azure Container Apps: build and deploy with Bicep and GitHub Actions" with the Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)

+## Update 02/05/2022

+This post has been updated to reflect the migration of Azure Container Apps from the Microsoft.Web namespace to the Microsoft.App namespace in March 2022.
+See: https://github.com/microsoft/azure-container-apps/issues/109

 ## The containerised convent

 I learn the most about a technology when I'm using it to build something.
 It so happens that I have an aunt that's a nun, and long ago she persuaded me to build her convent a website.
 I'm a good nephew and I complied.
 Since that time I've been merrily overengineering it for fun and non-profit.